13 Best Eddie Vedder Ukulele Songs With Chords

 Chords in this song: C, B7, Ab, G7, A7, F, Fm, A, A7, E7

 Officially known as “Dream a Little Dream of Me,” Ozzy Nelson and Wayne King first recorded this song in 1931.
-The elevation of its popularity gets likely the 1968 edition of The Mamas and the Papas.
+The elevation of its popularity is likely the 1968 edition of The Mamas and the Papas.

 Ukulele Tab: UkuleleTabs